 - Bake with ingredients (including vegetables) that have lower sugar content.
 (2)

 - Don’t over-toast or over-fry your foods; it’s best to avoid frying anything.
 (2)

 - Chop your veggies into smaller pieces to increase surface area and reduce cooking time.
 (2)

 - Opt for tea over coffee—because of the lower temperature processing, it contains very little acrylamide.
 (2)

 - If you haven’t already, stop smoking!
-Cigarette smoke is loaded with this toxic substance.
+Yes, even cigarette smoke has this toxic substance.
 (3)